fyrak1s/fyrak1s/README.md

 ###

+Hi I'm fyrak1s!
 Steward and lead developer of...

 [![gobo](https://gobolinux.org/images/gobolinux_frontpage.png)](https://gobolinux.org/)

-*— A Linux distribution that turns the FHS on its pɐǝɥ 🙃*
+*— a Linux distribution that turns the FHS on its pɐǝɥ 🙃*

 I'm working on GoboLinux to present an alternative & unique perspective on the linux ecosystem.
 GoboLinux strives to become a distro, that will be handy, comfy, community & user oriented, innovative, novel and - most of all - fun!! :)